The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 VI.
 LEVELS OF PLAY

 The levels of play range from Beginner to Advanced, with Division I the strongest level.
-The Board will review the division levels annually and will take them into consideration in determining the placement of a new team and in determining movement of teams between divisions at the end of the Spring period.
+A player may play in any division she chooses, regardless of her NTRP rating.
+The Board will review the division levels annually and will take them into consideration in determining the number of divisions, the placement of a new team and in determining movement of teams between divisions for the following season.

 VII.
 DIVISION STRUCTURE

 CALTA is made up of several divisions.
-The number of divisions and the number of teams in each division will be decided each year at the end of the Spring period by the Board in consideration of the following season's calendar and the number of new teams.
-The Board will consult with the coordinators to decide on the movement of teams between divisions and will decide if it is necessary to change the number of divisions.
+The number of divisions and the number of teams in each division will be decided each year by the Board -- taking into consideration the following season's calendar and the number of new teams.
+The Board will consult with the captains to decide on the movement of teams between divisions and will decide if it is necessary to change the number of divisions.
 The Board has the authority to move teams up or down to the next division if necessary for the optimum size of a division.
-The Board will make every effort to accommodate the request of a team to play in a specific division.
+The Board will make every effort to accommodate the request of a team to play at a specific competitive level.

 VIII.
 DIVISION COORDINATORS

-Before the start of each season, the Board will select one player from each division to act as division coordinator.
-The coordinator serves as a Board member for one year and performs the functions listed in the Coordinators' Responsibilities document.
+Before the start of each season, the Executive Board will select a coordinator for each division.
+The coordinator serves as a Board member with a term of one full season and performs the functions listed in the Coordinators' Responsibilities document.

 IX.
 REQUIREMENTS FOR A TEAM